aaronrhoades/musicartistacademy/README.md

 # MAA Notes

 This is an education portal for students to log in and view courses.
-The website will be hosted on www.musicartistacademy.com
+The website will be hosted on [www.musicartistacademy.com](https://www.musicartistacademy.com).

+## Development Setup

+- For development generate RSA key here: [Git Gist - Generate RSA Key](https://gist.github.com/ygotthilf/baa58da5c3dd1f69fae9) and place in `api/auth/keys`.
+- Edit `api/config/config-example.json` and rename to `config.json`.